Discover how much you could save on interest with a 0% balance transfer credit card.

 How to use the balance transfer calculator in 4 easy steps

 Step 1.
 Enter the total debt/outstanding amount you would like to transfer.

 Step 2.
 Provide the interest rate that you are paying on your existing debt (if you don't have your interest rate on you, the average is around 18-20%).

 Step 3.
-See the 'Interest Saved' column to find out which credit cards will save you the most money.
+See the 'Amount Saved' column to find out which credit cards will save you the most money.
 The calculator automatically includes any balance transfer fees and annual fees associated with each card.
-Click on the 'Interest Saved' title to sort the cards in ascending or descending order of money saved.
+Click on the 'Amount Saved' title to sort the cards in ascending or descending order of money saved.

 Step 4.
 If you want to find out more about a particular credit card, click the ‘More info’ link for a full review on the features and benefits.

 Back to top

 Which balance transfer credit card should I apply for?